ranyitz/rules-manager/README.md

 1. **Discover packages**: Automatically find all directories containing `aicm.json` files in your repository
 2. **Install per package**: Install rules and MCPs for each package individually in their respective directories
+3. **Merge MCP servers**: Write a merged `.cursor/mcp.json` at the repository root containing all MCP servers from every package.

+The merged file is only created when at least one workspace targets Cursor and provides MCP server configurations.
+If multiple packages define the same MCP server with different settings, a warning is printed and the configuration from the alphabetically last package is used.

 ### How It Works